-Name of Evaluator:
+Name of Evaluator: Date of Dossier Review:

-Name of Candidate:
+Name of Candidate: -

 Candidate's Application Objective:

-Senior Lecturer

-Date of Dossier Review:

-Principal Lecturer
+Senior Lecturer Principal Lecturer

 REVIEW AREA A: TEACHING

 Mark Column: Excellent Effective Not Effective Rationale (review comments):

 Quality of Teaching

 Materials

 Supervisor Reviews

 Peer reviews

 Assessment of Student

 Learning

 Curriculum Development

 Student Evaluations

 Other (please designate):

-Pl lease designate you ır overall evaluation i in this area.
+Please designate your overall evaluation in this area.

-Excellen t Effecti ve Not Ef ffective
+Excellent Effective Not Effective

 REVIEW AREA B: SERVICE

+Mark Column: E114 Ecc dian Not Effection D-4:1- (:

-Mark Column: Excellent Effective Not Effective Rationale (review comments):
+Wark Column: Excellent Effective Not Effective Rationale (review comments):

 Committee Work (consider

 the effect of contributions

 and leadership)

 Campus Community

 Service (e.g., event

 organization and/or

 attendance, administrative

 and supervisory work)

 Off-Campus Community

 Service (defined in Section

 B.1.2.3 of the UNM

 Faculty Handbook)

 Service to Students

 Other (please designate):

-Р lease designate voi ır overall evaluation ir n this area.
+Ple ase designate you r overall evaluation i in this area.

-Excellen t Effecti ve Not Eff fective
+Excellent Effective veNot Ef ffective

 REVIEW AREA C: SCHOLARLY WORK

 Mark Column: Excellent Effective Not Effective Rationale (review comments):

 Conference Attendance

 Conference Presentations

 Continuing Education (e.g.,

 Classes, Workshops)

-Professional Organization Participation
+Professional Organization

+Participation

 Other (please designate):

-PI ease designate you r overall evaluation in this area.
+Please designate your overall evaluation in this area.

-Excellen t Effecti ve Not E ffective

-SUMMARY OF REVIEW
+Excellent Effective Not Effective

-Please make comments about the candidate's personal traits that influence his or her effectiveness as a teacher, a scholar, a researcher or creative artist, and a leader in his or her professional area.
-Of primary concern are intellectual breadth, emotional stability or maturity, and a sufficient vitality and forcefulness to constitute effectiveness.
-The determination that must be made in this category is whether or not the personal characteristics of the faculty member are such to facilitate a successful navigation of the promotion and tenure process.
+Please make comments about the candidate or creative artist, and a leader in his or he maturity, and a sufficient vitality and force whether or not the personal characteristic er professional area.
+Of princefulness to constitute effec mary concern are intellectua tiveness.
+The determination l breadth, emotional stability or n that must be made in this category is

+tenure process. s of the faculty member are such to facilitate a successi th havigation of the promotion and

-Indicate your recommendation concerning promotion or continuation (for all applicants) Enter Excellent, Effective, or Not Effective in each of the categories below.
+Indicate your recommendation co Enter Excellent, Effective, or Not Effec 0 1 ' applicants)

 A - Teaching

 B - Service

 C - Scholarly Work

-Recommend for promotion:
+Recommend for promotion: Yes No

-Yes

-No